friendlyarm/sd-fuse_h3/README.md

 ## Target board OS Supported
 *Notes: The OS name is the same as the directory name, it is written in the script so it cannot be renamed.*

+* debian-bookworm-core
+* friendlycore-jammy
-* friendlycore-focal_4.14_armhf
+* friendlycore-focal
-* friendlycore-xenial_4.14_armhf
+* friendlycore
-* friendlywrt_4.14_armhf
+* friendlywrt
-* debian-jessie_4.14_armhf
+* debian-jessie

-To build an SD card image for friendlycore-focal, for example like this:
+To build an SD card image for friendlycore-jammy, for example like this:
 ```
-./mk-sd-image.sh friendlycore-focal_4.14_armhf
+./mk-sd-image.sh friendlycore-jammy
 ```

 ## Where to download files